James214609/Nintendo-Video-Game-Lightbox/README.md

 # Nintendo-Video-Game-Lightbox

 This is a project that involes creating a lightbox page using a template that was worked on in class from Professor Marco.
 We can do whatever theme we want, but we cannot do Marvel superheroes, since we did that in class.
+For the assignment, I decided to do Nintendo video game franchises.
+All of the icons on the main page were sceatch-built in Photopea.
+All the images on the lightboxes were custom sized while maintaining the same file size.
+I chose six different Nintendo game series: Super Mario Brothers, The Legend of Zelda, Animal Crossing, Splatoon, Pikmin, and Kirby.